chatsagnik/thoughts.github.io/content/posts/srcontinued.md

 # Which search problems are (not) known to be self-reducible?

-**The one-line asnwer:** Self-reducibility is precluded in cases where the decision version is easy and while the search version is hard.
+**The one-line asnwer:** Self-reducibility is precluded in cases where the decision version is easy while the search version is hard.

 For example, consider the `Factoring` problem: